Skip to main contentArrow Right

 However, this ratio is heavily impacted by high-leverage use cases like government, property, and legal services, where the completion times are generally double, triple, or quadruple the abandonment times.

-By contrast, the ratio is inverted in software, the most relevant industry for B2B, SaaS, and related development tasks.
+In software and SaaS environments—the most relevant category for developers—the pattern reverses.
 The median completion time is 01:22, but abandonment takes 08:30.
 This speaks to failed user attempts at completing the form before dropoff (e.g. failed password login attempts).

 Why user interest in form filling matters